-VMware Player allows you to run entire operating systems in a virtual machine, which runs on top of Ubuntu or Windows.
+VMware Workstation Player (formerly VMware Player) allows you to run entire operating systems in a virtual machine, which runs on top of Ubuntu or Windows.
 To the guest operating system (the one running inside the virtual machine), it appears as though it were running on its own PC.
-The host operating system runs the VMware Player, which provides the guest with things like network access.
+The host operating system runs the VMware Workstation Player, which provides the guest with resources like network access.
 It can be downloaded for free from VMware.

 Virtual machines configured with an operating system and applications ready to perform a specific function are called virtual appliances.
 An appliance can be created using certain VMware products, or you can download ready-made appliances.
-A wide variety of appliances (both certified and not) are available from VMware's Appliance Marketplace: http://www.vmware.com/vmtn/appliances/.
+A wide variety of appliances (both certified and other-wise) are available from VMware's Appliance Marketplace.

 Installing VMware Player

 Open a terminal then run the package using gksudo:

 *If nothing appears, you may need to make the file executable.
 You can do so with this command:

 chmod +x VMware-Player-14.0.0-6661328.x86_64.bundle

 You can improve performance by using the VMware/Tools on your guest OS.

 VMWare Player is currently not available via the Ubuntu repositories.
 While the package page for vmware-player in Launchpad does exist, no packages exist.
 Please do not report bugs against vmware-player, or add bug tasks for vmware-player on current bug reports.
 Instead, please seek support via: http://www.vmware.com/support/product-support/player.html and http://www.ubuntu.com/support.